When you get McDonalds Monopoly pieces with your food, the first thing you should check is whether they’re rare or common.

 McDonalds Monopoly is such a fun game to play and it’s easy to get addicted once your sticker collection starts building up, especially if you’ve managed to snag any of the rare tickets!

-Even if you don’t happen to get a rare piece this time, be sure to keep hold of the ones that you do have, as you never know when a super rare sticker might pop up on your next McDonalds meal!
+Even if you don’t happen to get one of the rare Monopoly pieces this time, be sure to keep hold of the ones that you do have, as you never know when a super rare sticker might pop up on your next McDonalds meal!

 For more information, check out the full guide to McDonalds Monopoly.